qkunst/collectiemanagement/report.md

-    should not be accessible when logged in as an anonymous user should allow accesss to the single collection the user has access to should redirect to the root when accessing anohter collection GET /collections/:id/edit
+    should not be accessible when logged in as an anonymous user should allow accesss to the single collection the user has access to should redirect to the root when accessing anohter collection DELETE /collections/:colletion_id
+    allows access for admin
+    allows access for advisor
+    denies access for facility_manager
+    denies access for appraiser
+    denies access for compliance
+  GET /collections/:id/edit
     shouldn't be publicly accessible!
     should be accessible when logged in as admin